Rómer Saucedo

 Bolivia:

-Romer Saucedo is the president of the Supreme Court of Justice present at the event.
+Romer Saucedo is the president of the Supreme Court of Justice, responding to threats against the electoral process.

 5